Mottramlabs/Node-Red-Fan-Control/README.md

 The 5V DC fan is controled with a MOSFET and turned on and off with GPIO17

 A tri-colour LED is connected to GPIO24 and GPIO25, but not needed for the temperature control

+Updated layout with a SOT-23 MOSFET and a Fan on LED.